sif-baldr/sifchainjs-docs/docs/docs/Developer Guides/02 SWAP one token for another.md

 }
 ```

-Install the SDK
+Install Stargate
-The Sifnode/IBC version of the SDK is required to send tokens from one wallet to another.
-To install the general IBC version of the SDK (https://www.npmjs.com/package/@sifchain/stargate) execute the following:
+The Sifnode/IBC stargate version is required to execute a SWAP transaction.
+To install this version of Sifchain.js (https://www.npmjs.com/package/@sifchain/stargate) execute the following:

 `npm i @sifchain/stargate@snapshot`